 Women's European Qualifiers for the 2027 Women's World Cup Matchday 2: France, England, Germany, Spain remain perfect

-France, England, Germany and Spain remain secured second wins in League A groups.
+France, England, Germany and Spain all secured second wins in their League A groups.

 France, England, Germany and Spain remain perfect in League A after the second set of Women's European Qualifiers for the 2027 FIFA Women's World Cup.

-The groups began on Tuesday, and continue in April.
 England and Spain both picked up second Group A3 wins on Saturday, while Germany moved three points clear in Group A4 with a 4-0 victory in Norway and France defeated Poland 3-1 in Group A2.
-Denmark and Sweden are locked on four points after both Group A1 matches were drawn.
+Denmark and Sweden are locked on four points apiece in Group A1 after both their matches were drawn.

-Among the action in the other leagues, Belgium's Tessa Wullaert got a hat-trick to become only the seventh European player to 100 international goals.
+Among the action in the other leagues, Belgium's Tessa Wullaert struck a hat-trick to become only the seventh European player to reach 100 international goals.

-The four League A group winners qualify for the finals in Brazil automatically.
-Thirty-two nations will also progress to the play-offs at the end of the year (12 each from League A and League B, and eight from League C), competing for seven more spots in Brazil, and a further berth in the inter-confederation play-offs in February 2027.
+The four League A group winners will qualify automatically for the finals in Brazil.
+Thirty-two nations will also progress to the play-offs at the end of the year (12 each from League A and League B, and eight from League C).
+The play-off contenders will compete for seven more spots in Brazil, and a further berth in the inter-confederation play-offs in February 2027.

 League A